-These filters are known as intensifier filters and help to capture images with more contrast, color pop, and sharpness in low light and artificial light conditions.
+These filters are known as intensifier filters and help capture images with more contrast, color pop, and sharpness in low light and artificial light conditions.
 Such filters increase the warm colors of the spectrum while leaving other colors unaffected.

 Night photography filters target the light from light sources at night, such as street lamps, and as soon as light passes from the filter, the yellow glow of the light is eliminated by the filter.
 Night filters can also be used to add a punch of fall colors in images.

-Adding an intensifier in your photography kit is essential to get beautiful night shots.
+Adding an intensifier to your photography kit is essential to get beautiful night shots.

 Macro filters are also known as close-up filters.
 This type of filter allows closer focusing distances with a given lens.
-Putting a macro filter in front of the camera lens is equivalent to putting a magnifying glass in front of your lens.
+Putting a macro filter in front of the camera lens is equivalent to putting a magnifying glass in your lens.

 Several close-up filters can be stacked up with a camera to reduce the distance of the object.
 Close-up filters are manufactured in different sizes and magnifications such as +1, +2, +3, or +4 diopter-strength.
 Using such filters for the camera is the least expensive way of enjoying the experience of macro-photography.

 Special effect photography filters:

-These filters add artistic touch and unique flair to the images and can be used as tools to enhance creativity.
-Though these filters aren’t used much and results of such filters can be easily achieved with Photoshop or other digital filters, but they still have their capability i.e., intensive Photoshop process can be avoided by placing just a single filter.
+These filters add artistic touch and unique flair to the images and can be used to enhance creativity.
+Though these filters aren’t used much, such filters can be easily achieved with Photoshop or other digital filters.
+However, they still have their capability, i.e., intensive Photoshop process can be avoided by placing just a single filter.

 Numerous special effect photography filters are available in the market to amp up creativity in your images.
 These filters include cross star filters, soft or diffusion filters, center spot filters, fog filters, multi-vision filters, night filters, and infrared filters.